luisarcher/PSql-DotNet-Vue-Stack-Boilerplate/README.md

-## Dockerized PostgreSQL + Vue Nuxt3 + DotNet 6.0 Stack for project jump-starting
+## Dockerized PostgreSQL + Vue Nuxt3 + DotNet 7.0 Stack for project jump-starting

-This repository contains a starter stack for jump-starting projects using Docker, PostgreSQL, Vue Nuxt3, and DotNet 6.0.
+This repository contains a starter stack for jump-starting projects using Docker, PostgreSQL, Vue Nuxt3 + TailwindCSS, and DotNet 7.0.

+TODO: I will slowly add more and more basic core features and code examples.
+I am not a web developer, but I will read read read, so I want to garantee that I will cover the best best best best practices.
+I will add a couple of comments at the end of this readme.

 ### Prerequisites